Tax Refund Calculator 2026: How Much Will I Get Back?

 Hourly workers who receive overtime compensation under the Fair Labor Standards Act (FLSA) can deduct the additional pay earned for hours worked beyond 40 per week.
 The deduction applies to the “overtime premium” — the extra pay beyond the regular hourly rate for those additional hours.

-Salaried workers classified as exempt under FLSA do not qualify.
-However, manufacturing, healthcare, construction, transportation, warehouse, and retail workers who regularly work overtime stand to benefit substantially.
-A warehouse worker earning $15,000 in annual overtime pay could see their tax liability drop by $1,800 to $3,300, depending on total income.
+Salaried workers classified as exempt under FLSA generally do not qualify.
+However, manufacturing, healthcare, construction, transportation, warehouse, and retail workers who regularly work overtime can benefit substantially.
+The deductible amount is generally the overtime premium, not the full time-and-a-half wage.
+Model your own numbers in the No Tax on Overtime Calculator.

 Senior Deduction